 It has always struck me as rather odd that when English copies a word from another language, it is called borrowing.
 Borrowing?
 Isn’t it more like stealing?
 Do we ever give any of them back?
-Generally, we keep them and convert them into words we are more comfortable with, as we turned Malay ketchap “fish sauce” into catsup, Indonesian amok into amuck, and French quelque chose “something” into kickshaw.
+Generally, we keep them and convert them into words we are more comfortable with, as we turned Malay ketchap “fish sauce” into catsup or ketchup, Indonesian amok into amuck, and French quelque chose “something” into kickshaw.

 The funny thing is, we do return some of the words we borrow, though seldom within a reasonable time.
 Casino, for example, is the diminutive of Italian casa “house” and was used by the Italians to refer to a vacation cottage and later to a dance club.
 We borrowed it, gave it the current meaning, then lent that word back to Italian as casinò with the new meaning.
 (Aren’t we generous?)

 More often, however, other languages return words to us that they have borrowed.
 Old French borrowed brown from Old English, rendering it brun.
 A person with brown hair was soon dubbed a brunet (or brunette if they were a girl).
 English, of course, then borrowed these words back from French later one.